Natural Born Wesen: Viewers

 The episode was viewed by 4.91 million people, earning a 1.4/5 in the 18-49 rating demographics on the Nielson ratings scale, ranking second on its timeslot and fifth for the night in the 18-49 demographics, behind 20/20, Blue Bloods, Last Man Standing, and a rerunShark Tank.
-This was an slight increase in viewership from the previous episode, which was watched by 4.90 million viewers with a 1.5/5.
+This was a slight increase in viewership from the previous episode, which was watched by 4.90 million viewers with a 1.5/5.
 This means that 1.4 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 7.44 million viewers with a 2.5 ratings share in the 18-49 demographics.